 Mexico's Pemex announces $2 billion debt refinancing with suppliers

-MEXICO CITY, May 31 (Reuters) - Mexico's heavily-indebted state oil company Pemex said on Tuesday it will cover $2 billion in debt with suppliers and contractors through a peer-to-peer refinancing program that will offer the firm's 2029 global notes with a 8.75% coupon.
+MEXICO CITY, May 31 (Reuters) - Mexico's heavily indebted state oil company Pemex said on Tuesday it will cover $2 billion in debt with suppliers and contractors through a peer-to-peer refinancing program that will offer the firm's 2029 global notes with an 8.75% coupon.

+Pemex said it "structured a mechanism to exchange commercial debt for financial debt, an attractive opportunity to speed up payment to suppliers and contractors."

+Suppliers and contractors with global notes will be able to obtain liquidity in the secondary market on a date agreed.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.